Film, Video & Photographic Arts

 |Hispanic or Latino||1,721|

-Americans aren’t the only ones with an interest in Film.
+Film appeals to people across the globe.
 About 7.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea